Having children is a major decision in life. So too is a tubal ligation — or “having your tubes tied” — to prevent yourself from having children.

 There are several techniques for performing tubal reversal.
 Dr. Goldberg prefers a minilaparotomy — a minimally invasive outpatient procedure.

 Often patients are choosing between a tubal reversal and in-vitro fertilization (IVF).
-Dr. Goldberg notes that while both procedures have high success rates, IVF requires up to two to four weeks of daily injections, frequent visits for monitoring with blood work and ultrasounds then nonsurgical removal, fertilization and placement of the eggs in the womb.
+Dr. Goldberg notes that while both procedures have high success rates, IVF requires up to two to four weeks of daily injections, frequent visits for monitoring with blood work and ultrasounds then nonsurgical removal, fertilization and placement of the eggs in the uterus.

 IVF also comes with a risk of multiple pregnancies (twins or triplets, for example), and it can be done only a limited number of times.
 On the other hand, after a successful tubal reversal, you and your partner can try to conceive every month on your own.
 The cost of the procedure is typically lower, especially if IVF doesn’t work on the first attempt.